millennialsoftware/space-weather-challenge/README.md

    python train_model.py
    ```

    This will train a specified model using the parameters that you set inside the train_model.py file.
-Once trained, the model will be tested against test and validation data and run through a submission generator which will calculate the propogation score compared to the previous best model.
+Once trained, the model will be tested against test and validation data and run through a submission generator which will calculate the propagation score compared to the previous best model.
 You can optionally save this model as the best model inside the `Codabench_Submission/` directory or inside of the `ml_pipeline/models/saved` directory.
 Each directory will contain the necessary files to submit to the Codabench platform.

-3. **Submission:**
+5. **Submission:**

    To generate the zip file that is necessary for Codabench submissions